upc-pre-202510-1asi0730-4368/oop-sample/README.md

 # oop-sample

 ## Summary
 Sample console application to demonstrate the use of OOP principles in C#.
+Practice this.

 ## Features
 - Object-Oriented Programming concepts like Encapsulation, Overload.